whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Pervasive Generosity is Normal.md

 But is it really normal?

-Every healthy culture I've studied deeply supports and promotes generosity (giving) and reciprocity (sharing with others who share with me) as a normal way of life.
+Every healthy culture I've studied strongly promotes generosity (giving) and reciprocity (sharing with others who share with me) as a normal way of life.
 The following stories show what life would be like if, instead of default selfishness, generosity and reciprocity were the norm.

 ### Generosity from Birth

-Traditionally, Sioux parents gave many feasts to celebrate their children's developmental milestones, including their first step, first spoken word, first game killed, and so on, and at each feast they gave away as much as they could for the benefit of those who had little.
+Traditionally, Sioux parents gave many feasts to celebrate their children's developmental milestones, including their first step, first spoken word, first game killed, and so on, and at each feast the parents gave away as much as they could for the benefit of those who had little.

 Sioux parents didn't just model generosity; they actively encouraged generosity in children from an early age.
-In one story, Red Cloud's band was going through a very hungry winter when his father finally hunted two elk.
+In one story, Red Cloud's community was going through a very hungry winter when his father finally hunted two elk.
 Little Red Cloud, at 4 or 5 years old, went and invited all the old people to come get food -- without his parents' permission!
 His mother gave away almost all their food, and when little Red Cloud said he was hungry the next day, his mother did not admonish him.
 Instead she encouraged him to be brave as he faced the consequences of his generosity.
 She said, "Remember, my son, they went home singing praises in your name, not my name or your father's.
 You must be brave.
 You must live up to your reputation."

 ### Generosity Towards All Life